PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-The above code contains a basic form UI, and a `handleFormSubmit` function which does not include any of our logic to get the summary yet.
+The above code contains a basic form UI and a `handleFormSubmit` function, which does not include any of our logic to get the summary yet.

-We are also using **Sonner** one of my favorite toast libraries.
+We also use **Sonner**, one of my favorite toast libraries.
 You can learn more about it [here](https://sonner.emilkowal.ski/).

-But we are not using it directly, and instead using the **Chadcn UI** component that you can find [here](https://ui.shadcn.com/docs/components/sonner).
+But we are not using it directly; instead, we are using the **Chadcn UI** component, which you can find [here](https://ui.shadcn.com/docs/components/sonner).

 ```bash
 npx shadcn-ui@latest add sonner
 ```

-Once **Sonner** is installed, let's implemented in our main `layout.tsx` file by adding the following import.
+Once **Sonner** is installed, implement it in our main `layout.tsx` file by adding the following import.

 ```tsx
 import { Toaster } from "@/components/ui/sonner";